armstrongamberly/pacific-pizza-co/README.md

 # pacific-pizza-co

-Used Jekyll to create webpage for pacific pizza co.
+static webpage for pacific pizza co. using jekyll and bootstrap